tyfiero/tool-use/README.md

 # tool-use
-Weekly conversations on AI and tech
+Weekly conversations on AI tooling with real examples that you can use today